 So, what traits matter?
 The answer is going to vary by company and founder, but I look for the following:

-At Performable, we include scrappiness in the job description.
-We seek out people who have toppled challenges with very limited resources.
+At my former startup Performable, we included scrappiness in the job description.
+We sought out people who had toppled challenges with very limited resources.
 This is not just about being lean.
 It is about the character of the team.
 The four most powerful words coming from a new hire are: “I’ll figure it out.”
 Find someone who you can trust to say that and follow through on it, and you’ve found a true asset.

 This kind of drive is different than traditional ambition.
 Ambitious people will succeed at any task laid before them.
 They will personally excel, quickly rising from manager to director to vice president.
 A scrappy person who is driven does not rely on titles or defined responsibilities.
 He or she will push the company forward even when no one’s looking.
 Driven people move through the responsibilities on their lists, but also keep a constant eye on how the company as a whole can do things smarter and better.